hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 $result = hcaptcha_request_verify( 'my_hcap_action', 'my_hcap_name' );
 `

+See also the section "How to automatically verify an arbitrary form?".

+= How to automatically verify an arbitrary form? =

+Arbitrary user forms can be verified automatically easily.
+Just add auto="true" or auto="1" to the shortcode:

+[hcaptcha auto="true"]

+and insert this shortcode into your form.

+So far it works only in the post content, will be extended soon.

 = How to block hcaptcha on specific page? =

 hCaptcha starts early, so you cannot use standard WP functions to determine the page.
 For instance, to block it on `my-account` page, add this code to your theme's `functions.php` file: